floofywoofles/floofywoofles/README.md

 Hi, I am floofywoofles (Kevin).
-I am a programmer who primarily uses Python and Typescript, and PHP (only for jobs).
+I am a programmer who primarily uses Python and Typescript, and PHP.
 I have used C and C++ before, but I am not an expert.
 <br>
 What projects I am currently working on:
 <br>